LLM-Text Watermarking based on Lagrange Interpolation: Security Evaluation

-First, consider the following trivial facts about straight lines on the $GF(2^n)\times GF(2^n)$ plane: \begin{itemize} \item Any two points uniquely determine a straight line.
-This means that there are $2^{2n}$ straight lines. \item Any two straight lines can either intersect at a single point or be parallel with no points in common. \item For each point, there are $2^n$ straight lines that contain that point. \end{itemize} The above properties show that for the number $R$ of random points larger than $2^n$, the correlation among the straight lines grows.
-Consequently, finding the precise probability distribution of the number of random points that belong to different straight lines is a challenging problem. \begin{theorem} Given a plane $GF(2^n)\times GF(2^n)$, $R$ random points and the assumption that $R\ll 2^n$, then the probability that there is a straight line that contains $k$ points is approximated by
+\begin{itemize} \item Any two points uniquely determine a straight line.
+This means that there are $2^{2n}$ straight lines. \item Any two straight lines can either intersect at a single point or be parallel with no points in common. \item For each point, there are $2^n$ straight lines that contain that point. \end{itemize}

-where $k> 2$. \end{theorem} \begin{proof} We start tossing $R$ points.
-The first two tosses give a unique straight line.
-The event that the tosses produce the same point occurs with negligible probability so we ignore it.
-Now, we expect that among the $(R-2)$ other tosses, $(k-2)$ belong to the line (with probability $\nicefrac{1}{2^n}$) and $(R-k)$ fall outside the line (with probability $(1-\nicefrac{1}{2^n})$).
-The binomial coefficient provides the number of possible choices of $k$ out of $R$ possibilities. $\Box$ \end{proof}
+The above properties show that for the number of random points $R$ larger than $2^n$, the correlation among the straight lines grows.
+Consequently, finding the precise probability distribution of the number of random points that belong to different straight lines is a challenging problem.